NoBaloneyTony/Xero/README.md

 - The above command runs mocha_xero.js automated test script using the mocha test runner.

 - The -t 60000 option is to ensure the timeout is set to 60s at runtime.
 This timeout value is already set as a default value in the mocha.opts file but I notice that this value is not set at times.
-- The -R doc is the reporting format chosen to display the results of the test as an html output.
+- The -R doc is the reporting format chosen to display the results of the test.
-- the test result is published as 'spec.html' under the result folder.
+- the test result is saved in html format and is published as 'spec.html' under the result folder.

 Hopefully reading the mocha_xero.js script is self explanatory.
 For the purpose of this demo, some actions were peformed manually to simplify the automated script.